1 / 13

 Overview

 Ceratostigma plumbaginoides is a low, spreading, herbaceous to semi-woody perennial ground cover reaching 6–12 inches (15–30 cm) tall with a spread of 12–24 inches (30–60 cm).
-The plant spreads by underground rhizomes to form a dense, weed-suppressing mat.
-Leaves are alternate, obovate, 1–2 inches (2.5–5 cm) long, medium green, turning bronze-red to deep burgundy in fall—a combination with the blue flowers creates a distinctive late-season display.
-Clusters of 5-petaled, cobalt-blue flowers 0.5–0.75 inch (1.3–2 cm) across appear from August through October.
-The true blue flower color is uncommon among fall-blooming perennials.
-Growth emerges very late in spring (often May), leaving bare ground until the rhizomes activate.
-The underground spread is moderate and controlled enough for ground cover use but may colonize adjacent areas over time.
+The plant spreads by underground rhizomes to form a dense, weed-suppressing mat covering 3–4 square feet (0.3–0.4 m²) per plant within 2–3 years.
+Leaves are alternate, obovate, 1–2 inches (2.5–5 cm) long, medium green, turning bronze-red to deep burgundy in fall.
+The fall foliage color overlaps with the cobalt-blue flower period from mid-September through October, producing a simultaneous blue-and-red display.
+Clusters of 5-petaled, cobalt-blue flowers 0.5–0.75 inch (1.3–2 cm) across open from August through October—true blue is a rare flower color among fall-blooming perennials, which are predominantly yellow, orange, red, and purple.
+Growth emerges late in spring (often May), leaving bare ground until the rhizomes activate.
+The underground spread is moderate and controlled enough for ground cover use but can colonize adjacent areas over time.
 In cold zones (5–6), the plant dies fully to the ground; in milder areas, semi-woody stems may persist partially.
-The late emergence makes the plant useful over spring bulbs, which complete their cycle before the leadwort fills in.
+The late emergence allows spring bulbs to complete their cycle before the leadwort fills in.

 Native Range

-Ceratostigma plumbaginoides is native to western China (Sichuan, Hubei provinces).
-It occurs on rocky slopes, dry woodland margins, and open ground from 2,000 to 6,000 feet (600–1,800 m).Suggested Uses
+Ceratostigma plumbaginoides is native to western China (Sichuan, Hubei provinces), occurring on rocky slopes, dry woodland margins, and open ground from 2,000 to 6,000 feet (600–1,800 m).Suggested Uses

 Appearance